Frequently Asked Questions

 How are the meats shipped?

 All Amaroo Hills Farm meats are currently shipped via UPS or FedEX.
 All shipments are packed in 1¾” thick Styrofoam insulated boxes.
 All shipments will include dry ice or gel packs to ensure meats arrive mostly frozen upon delivery.
+Shipments are normally sent out on Mondays and Tuesdays.
+For any special arrangements regarding shipping, please contact us.

 How long does it take for packages to arrive?